-6:00 p.m. and the Saturday Walking Street, one of Chiang Rai’s most popular night markets, was barely getting started.
-It was still light out, hawkers were setting up their stalls, only a few visitors were walking around, slightly confused, as if witnessing a dress rehearsal.
+It was 6:00 p.m., still light out and the Saturday Walking Street, one of Chiang Rai’s most popular night markets, was barely getting started.
+Hawkers were setting up their stalls and only a few visitors were walking around, slightly confused, as if witnessing a dress rehearsal.
 Suddenly, ceremonial music blasted from unseen loudspeakers.
-Everyone froze in their tracks, standing up straight, stopping anything they were doing at that time.
+Everyone froze in their tracks, stood up straight and stopped whatever they were doing at the time.
 Not a single movement.
 The scene reminded me of a time freeze sci-fi movie.

 I realized the tune was the Thai anthem and the locals were paying respect to it.
-Unsure what to do, I slowed down, slightly amused, just about to take out my camera.
+Unsure what to do, I slowed down, slightly amused, just about to take out my camera and capture the strange sight.
 But a sensationalist photo is not necessarily a good photo, and I didn’t want to come off as an ignorant farang.
 So I stopped and listened too for the next few minutes, until the market resumed its pre-opening movements.

-While perfecting the art of travel, I realized a true way to experience a Thai town was to check out its morning and night markets.
+While perfecting the art of travel, I realized a true way to experience a Thai town is to check out its morning and night markets.
 Both represent, to me, the lifeblood of a place and its people.
-From one town to the next, both in Thailand and the countries I visited afterwards, these markets became the holy grail of my travel planning: I timed my arrival to a certain place based on the schedule of the markets, I chose my accommodation depending on the distance to the markets, and I adjusted my sleep accordingly.
-But above all, I did not mind spending two or even three different days exploring the same market, wandering aimlessly down the same alleys, noticing the changes in light and atmosphere, and finding comfort in the familiar faces and stalls.
-If short on time, I would undoubtedly choose a local market over a sight; the bustle of a market always offered more unexpected discoveries and photo ops.
+From one town to the next, both in Thailand and the countries I visited afterwards, these markets became the holy grail of my travel planning.
+I timed my arrival to a certain place based on the schedule of the local markets.
+I chose my accommodation depending on the distance to the markets.
+I adjusted my sleep accordingly.
+Above all, I did not mind spending two or even three different days exploring the same market, wandering aimlessly down the same alleys, noticing the changes in light and atmosphere, and finding comfort in the familiar faces and stalls.
+If short on time, I would unflinchingly choose a local market over a sight: the bustle of a market always offered more photo ops and unexpected discoveries.

 It’s difficult to write about a night market in particular, because each one is at the same time all those I’ve visited, a collection of sights, smells, tastes, interactions—the electrifying feeling of being among people, of relishing the crowd and its noise.